cambusa/corsaro/README.md

 __GNU Lesser General Public License v3__

-Build your web application with _Cambusa_!.
+Build your web application with _Cambusa_!
+... and deliver it with the license that you want.

 ---